GrandOrgue/grandorgue/INSTALL.md

 2. Unpack this archive to some directory
 3. Run ``bin/GrandOrgue`` from this directory

+### Run GrandOrgue on Linux directly from AppImage
+The GrandOrgue appimage is built for x86_64 architecture without jack support to maximize compatibility.
+This method does not require any installation of dependencies.

+1. Download the file ``grandorgue-<version>.x86_64.AppImage``
+2. Unzip the file (afterwards the zipped file can be deleted)
+3. Make the appimage file executable (Right click file, select properties, on Permissions tab make sure that Allow executing file as program is ticked.
+Or open terminal where the file is and run: chmod +x grandorgue*.AppImage)
+4. The file is now runnable and can be started by clicking on it

 ## Installation or upgrading on Windows 64-bit
 1. Download the file ``grandorgue-<version>.windows.x86_64.exe``
 2. Run this exe file.
 The installer will be launched.